QianpengLi577/QianpengLi577/README.md

 - 👋 Hi, I’m @QianpengLi577
-- 👀 I’m interested in bioinformation and the theory of machine learning
+- 👀 I’m interested in RISC-V
 - 📫 If you have any question or want to cooperate with me,please send me an email via qianpengli577@gmail.com

 <!---